Alif Khan

-Alif Khan is a citizen of Afghanistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Alif Khan (born 1968) is a citizen of Afghanistan who was held in extrajudicial detention in the United States' Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 673.

 He was repatriated on 23 March 2003.

 McClatchy News Service interview

 On 15 June 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.